-Companies often lay off their workers when they see that employees are not working as per the requirements of the organization.
+Companies often lay off their workers when they see that employees are not working according to the organization’s requirements.
 The employees are laid off according to the employment contract so that no one can object to the company’s decision.
 Usually, people are not paid as soon as their job is terminated.
 The employee can write a request letter to their former employer and ask for the pending salary.

 What is an email for pending pay?

-This is an electronic mail written by an employee to his former boss to request the unsettled salary.
+This is an electronic mail written by an employee to his former boss to request an unsettled salary.
 The purpose of this email is to remind the manager to pay the salary to the person who has been laid off and no longer serves the company.
-Organizations, by and large, release their funds on some specific dates every month.
-If laying off the worker is sudden, the employee can be asked to wait.
+Organizations generally release their funds on specific dates every month.
+If the worker’s layoff is sudden, the employee can be asked to wait.

 When to write?